godmode99/test_gptapi_trade/README.md

 - `fetch_bars` – number of historical bars requested for indicator calculation.
 - `indicators` – enable or disable calculation of `atr14`, `rsi14`, `sma20`,
   `ema50` and `sma200`.
+  Indicators disabled here will not appear as columns in the resulting CSV or JSON files.
 - `time_fetch` – optional timestamp in the form `YYYY-MM-DD HH:MM:SS` to
   retrieve bars ending at that time.
 Leave empty to fetch the most recent data.
 - `timeframes` – list of timeframes, each with `tf` (timeframe code) and `keep`